dperuo/wws/_posts/2013-12-02-important.md

 If you’re a new client and don't like what we do after your first two sessions with us, we'll give you a full refund.
 After that, sessions are non-refundable, but can be transferred to another person.

 ### Cancellations and Rescheduling
-Please give us at least 24-hours notice if you need to cancel or reschedule.
+Please give us at least 24-hours notice if you need to cancel or reschedule a training session.
 We will do the same.
 If you cancel or reschedule with less than 24-hours notice, you will lose the session.

 ### Training With Friends
 Training in a small group of 2 or 3 is also available.
 This is a great option for friends or colleagues with similar schedules!

 ### Referrals
-If you refer someone to us and they buy training sessions, you will receive a complementary massage with our favorite massage therapist.
-She's awesome; you'll like her!
+If you refer someone to us and they buy training sessions, you will receive a complementary massage with our favorite massage therapist!

 ### Next Step
 Working with us means that you've read this page carefully and understand what it says.
 If you have any questions, please contact us.